VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 And in C++ even now*(year 2019)* many projects are written without usage of any library.
 For some reason C++ developers like to implement everything by themselves.
-Anyway first release of STL(Standard Template Library) where generic code was required happend in 1992, and library code based on templates.
+Anyway first release of STL(Standard Template Library) where generic code was required happend in 1992, and library code is based on templates.

 #### Advantages {#cpp_templates_advantages}